-Having a clogged kitchen sink is not only frustrating, but it can also increase the risk of damage to your pipes and cause other problems like leakages.
+Our kitchen sink is used throughout the week and entertains many grimy pans and pots.
+And though we’d like it to smell like fresh roses, that’s not usually the case.
+There is a natural buildup of grime and old food which can clog your kitchen drainage over the week.
+But worry not, as we've got some useful tips on how to clean your kitchen sink drainage.
 In an effort to make your cleaning task simpler when dealing with a clogged kitchen sink, we’ve compiled ideas on how to spot a clogged sink, unclog kitchen sinks, and also how to prevent a blocked sink in the first place.
 Let’s get started.

 Recognising a Blocked Sink